rubenhortas/rubenhortas.github.io/_posts/2022-11-05-decrypting-vigere-cipher.md

   Trying to finding the key length I found some false positives.
 But after a few debugging and thinking I found that was a logic error in programming.

 I'm sure that I'm forgetting some doubts that arose while solving this challenge, but I think that these were the most important ones.
-Answering these questions was a processs that involved more research and a trial and error method programming that involved a lot of debugging and thinking.
+Answering these questions was a processs that involved more research and a programming method basedn on trial and error that involved a lot of debugging and thinking.

 Was it worth it?

 I'd like to think so.
-In the process of solving these challenges I learned a few things, for example:
+In the process of solving these challenges I was very entertained and I learned a few things, for example:

 * I learned how to works the process to break a [Vigenere Cipher](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher) through this method.
 * I learned about other methods to break a [Vigenere Cipher](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher), to find the key length and to find the key.